andrewintw/rpi-video-sync-looper/README.md

 *Lee Tzu-Tung, "#GhostKeepers," Courtesy of MoNTUE.
 Photo by Wei-Cheng Huang.*

-How simple is it to use RPi-Video-Sync-Looper for the two scenarios?
+How easy is it to use RPi-Video-Sync-Looper for these two scenarios?

 **If you want to set up a "single video loop playback" device:**：